Are you looking for a WordPress membership plugin?

 This is fine if one is all you need.
 But, if you need to extend the plugin usage across multiple websites, this restriction will cause a serious problem.

-There are other license restrictions to look out for too such as limitations on the type of website the plugin can work with, as well as theme integration and so on.
+There are other license restrictions to look out for too, such as limitations on the type of website the plugin can work with, as well as theme integration and so on.

 Make sure that you pay attention to the nature of the license required for your membership plugin.
 Don’t let fancy terminology and a great marketing ploy sway your decision before you’ve learned more about the licensing.

-A few things to look out for when considering the plugin license are:
+So, the essential things to look out for when considering the plugin license are:

-• Design restrictions
+- Design restrictions

-• The number of websites you can use the plugin for
+- The number of websites you can use the plugin for

-• Recurring costs
+- Recurring costs

 Another factor to keep in mind is what happens when your license expires.